 Autopsies are available for deaths which are not within the Coroner’s jurisdiction.
 These autopsies are done by written request of the legal next of kin, and the requestor pays customary charges for the autopsy.
 (California Government Code Section 27520)

-For the fiscal year 2014-2015, the charge for a complete autopsy is $3,675.00.
-Depending on the circumstances, there may be additional charges.
+As of the fiscal year 2014-2015, the charge for a complete autopsy is $3,675.00.
+Depending on the circumstances and testing required, there may be additional charges.
 The cost of examination, if applicable, is also paid by the legal next of kin.

 For further information, contact the Assistant Coroner at (650) 312-5223.